Uncapped players among 16 selected for CWI white-ball camp

-Uncapped players among 16 selected for CWI white-ball campTuesday, March 29, 2022
+Uncapped players among 16 selected for CWI white-ball campWednesday, March 30, 2022

 |

-The other players for the camp, which will be held at Coolidge Cricket Ground, the new home of Cricket West Indies in Antigua, are Nkrumah Bonner, Darren Bravo, Shamarh Brooks, Roston Chase, Justin Greaves, Chandrapaul Hemraj, Shai Hope, Brandon King, Kjorn Ottley, Keemo Paul, Anderson Phillip, Raymon Reifer, Nial Smith, and Devon Thomas.
+The other players for the camp, which will be held at Coolidge Cricket Ground, the new home of Cricket West Indies in Antigua, are Nkrumah Bonner, Darren Bravo, Shamarh Brooks, Roston Chase, Justin Greaves, Chandrapaul Hemraj, Shai Hope, Brandon King, Kjorn Ottley, Keemo Paul, Anderson Phillip, Raymon Reifer, and Nial Smith.

 He said the camp would also give the newcomers a chance to see what is expected of them if they get to the level of representing the West Indies.

-CWI said the camp will help prepare not only for the T20 World Cup later this year and the Cricket World Cup in 2023 but also for the West Indies' 2022 schedule, with home and away tours all featuring white-ball cricket.
+CWI said the camp will help preparation not only for the T20 World Cup later this year and the Cricket World Cup in 2023, but also for the West Indies' 2022 schedule, with home and away tours all featuring white-ball cricket.

-These fixtures form part of the ICC ODI Super League, where teams will have the opportunity to secure points to try and secure one of the top seven places, excluding hosts India, to gain automatic qualification for the 2023 ICC Men's Cricket World Cup.
+These fixtures form part of the ICC ODI Super League, where teams will have the opportunity to amass points to try and secure one of the top seven places, excluding hosts India, so as to gain automatic qualification for the 2023 ICC Men's Cricket World Cup.

 ADVERTISEMENT